Tzanetos Grigorakis: Founding of Marathonisi and Mavrovouni

-Grigorakis decided to build forts on the border line, occupying all the surrounding areas, renovating the towers or building new ones, and transferring his hegemony from Skoutari to Gytheio, were he found Marathonisi, and also found a new village on the nearby hill Lykovouni, which it named after the region's old name as Mavrovouni, Laconia.
+Grigorakis decided to build forts on the border line, occupying all the surrounding areas, renovating the towers or building new ones, and transferring his hegemony from Skoutari to Gytheio, where he founded Marathonisi, and also founded a new village on the nearby hill Lykovouni, which it named after the region's old name as Mavrovouni, Laconia.
 He also built a tower in Mavrovouni and permanently moved there after 1806.

 Relationships with the Russians

 Grigorakis began agreements with the Russians to help him oust the Ottomans from the Peloponnese.
 In 1787, with the start of the new Russo-Turkish War, Grigorakis tried to strengthen the Russians by activating the Maniates with a letter from the Russian general Dmitry Senyavin.

-The Russo-Turkish War termination treaty took place in 1792, but Lambros Katsonis refused to abide by the agreement while hosted in Mani to Achileion, so the Ottomans asked Grigorakis to chase him and arrest him.
+The Russo-Turkish War termination treaty took place in 1792, but Lambros Katsonis refused to abide by the agreement while hosted in Mani to Porto Kagio, so the Ottomans asked Grigorakis to chase him and arrest him.
 Katsonis was staying at Grigorakis' house in Mavrovouni, when the Ottomans learned of this and rushed to arrest him.
 Grigorakis alerted Katsonis to leave and hid his officers and sailors in the villages of Mani, so the Ottomans captured 11 empty ships.
 After 1792, the Ottomans did not trust Grigorakis, so he decided to build a castle on the hill of Mavrovouni village.
 In 1795 the castle was finished and named Melissi castle, also known as Castle of Mavrovouni or Goulades or Beanica or Beanka.